-The Population Council is at the forefront of directing policy attention to child marriage and in developing and testing effective methods of reducing the practice.
+The Population Council is at the forefront of directing policy attention to child marriage and in developing and testing effective methods to reduce the practice.

 The Council has conducted research on the causes of child marriage, including traditions, poverty, and a desire to protect daughters.
 Council research shows that marriage does not protect girls.
 Married girls are less educated than unmarried girls, they are more likely to face physical and sexual violence, and they engage in frequent, unprotected, and often unwanted sex, which raises their risk for unintended pregnancy and sexually transmitted infections, including HIV.